Okinbird/alx-interview/0x05-nqueens/README.md

 <sub>Chess grandmaster Judit Polgár, the strongest female chess player of all time</sub>

-Chess grandmaster Judit Polgár, the strongest female chess player of all time

 The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.

 *   Usage: `nqueens N`